jimdragongod/mediasoup-client-pysdk/README.md

 it contains:
 - Mediasoup Signaler Interface: follow the semantics of mediasoup-demo/server
 - Loop Tasks & Listeners: to tackle signaler request and notification from server side
-- Room and Peer: a group of simple APIs to be integrated to Listeners
+- Room and Peer: a group of simple room information related APIs to be integrated to Listeners
 - Multimedia Runtime: a stateful mediasoup Device

 ### Business Domain Based Listener Design